 The objective in the Screenwriters’ Master Class is to finish a feature-length screenplay outline/treatment or a screenplay draft by the end, although it is not a requirement.
 This workshop is designed for writers of all levels.
 In fact, students who have previously taken the Master Class are encouraged to return when they have new projects they’d like to take through the workshop process, and returning Master Class students always receive an alumni discount.

 In the Master Class, we’ll focus on a different element of the craft every week.
 There’ll be weekly film-viewing assignment and in-class writing exercises, and participants can submit scripts, treatments, and story pitches for in-class review.
-Class time is a combination of lecture, discussion, in-class writing exercises, professional script excerpts and occasional film clips, and critiques of participants’ story outlines and screenplays via our exclusive critique tool, “the two-way mirror.”
+Class time is a combination of lecture, discussion, in-class writing exercises, professional script excerpts, and critiques of participants’ story outlines and screenplays via our exclusive critique tool, “the two-way mirror.”

 Here is the syllabus week-to-week: